SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Durham

 Bennett List; Crackel and Andresen, apparently referring to the Bennett list in the Congregational Journal list name as "Edward" with the parenthetical "[Ebenezer]".
-See HNH, Vol. XXIX, No. 4 (Winter, 1974), footnote 66, page 225.
+See HNH, vol. 29, no. 4 (Winter, 1974), footnote 66, page 225.
 Name noted as "Eben" in Bennett account in Amory's Life of Sullivan, p.
-295.
+295

 Talton, John (Jno.)